HitaloCesar/HitaloCesar.github.io/_tabs/about.md

 <img src="../assets/images/about_photo.png" alt="about_photo" height="400" width="400" />

-I was born in 2000 and am from Araxa, a small town in the state of Minas Gerais in Brazil but currently I live in Campinas-SP.
+I am from Araxa, a small town in the state of Minas Gerais in Brazil but currently I live in Campinas-SP.
 I have bachelor's degree in Computer Engineering by UNICAMP and am currently an Android framework software engineer at Motorola.
 In the professional/educational side, I am interested in many different topics such as algorithms, nature-inspired algorithms, computer theory, mathematics, Android operating system, application development, software engineering and others.
 I am always willing to learn new things and face new challenges.

 Out of the professional/eduational side, I also love sports(specially martial arts and chess), music and musical instruments(specially the string ones); detail: for both things(sports and music) I'm merely an admirer with very limited skills hehehe.
 I also appreciate to have conversations about random subjects like philosophy, astronomy, physics and things like that.